Paul Kinnerk: Managerial career

 Kinnerk has also been heavily involved in team management and coaching, with his first involvement in senior inter-county hurling being with the Clare county team.
 Over a number of years he served as coach and selector to the Clare minor, under-21 and senior hurling teams.
 In his time with as a coach with the Clare minor hurlers, the team won successive (2010, 2011) Munster titles.
 The following three years (2012 - 2014) saw him serve as both coach to the Clare U21 and Clare senior team; roles he fulfilled while also playing senior inter-county football with his native county Limerick.
 The Clare U21 teams were undefeated during this period, winning three munster and three all-Ireland titles.
 Under his guidance, the senior team won the 2013 All-Ireland Senior Hurling Championship title.

 In 2017, Kinnerk took up a role as coach to the Limerick senior hurling team.
 In the following season, Limerick won the 2018 All-Ireland Senior Hurling Championship for the first time since 1973.
-Under Kinnerk's guidance, the team would go on to win another four All-Ireland SHC titles in 2020, 2021, 2022 and 2023 along with six Munster SHC titles (2019, 2020, 2021, 2022, 2023, 2024) and three National League titles (2019, 2020, 2023).
+Under Kinnerk's partnership with manager John Kiely, the team would go on to win another four All-Ireland SHC titles in 2020, 2021, 2022 and 2023 along with six Munster SHC titles (2019, 2020, 2021, 2022, 2023, 2024) and three National League titles (2019, 2020, 2023, 2026).